Best Solar Electricity Providers

 Editor’s notes

-Here are the Dodo plans on our database for NSW.
-These are products from a referral partner†.
-These costs are based on the Ausgrid network in Sydney but prices may vary depending on your circumstances.
-This comparison assumes general energy usage of 3911kWh/year for a residential customer on a single rate tariff.
+Here is the 1st Solar Bonus plan on our database for Tasmania.
+This is a product from a referral partner†.
+These costs are based on a household with an annual electricity usage of 9,474.61kWh/year for a residential customer on a single rate tariff at a selected postcode in Tasmania, but prices will vary depending on your circumstances.
 Please use our comparison tool for a specific comparison in your area.
 Our database may not cover all deals in your area.
 As always, check all details of any plan directly with the retailer before making a purchase decision.

 Ratings result